pelias/query/README.md

 Just as with most MVC frameworks the 'meta' view is called a 'layout', this is the envelope which wraps all other views.

 There is only one view available in this library (at this time), named the `FilteredBooleanQuery`.
-This is essentially the most versatile type of elasticsearch query, all other examples you find online are simplified versions of this `layout`.
+This is essentially the most versatile type of Elasticsearch query, all other examples you find online are simplified versions of this `layout`.

 ```javascript
 var query = require('pelias-query');